 16. LIVE FISH • Every effort must be made to keep bass alive through the use of a properly aerated livewell.
 Four ounces will be deducted from the total weight for each dead bass presented for weigh-in.

 17. SCORING • Scoring is determined by the pounds and ounces of each contestant’s catch during each tournament.
 It is mandatory that co-anglers mark each of their fish for identification before placing them in their designated livewell.
-Only largemouth, spotted, redeye or smallmouth bass are accepted species.
+Only largemouth, spotted, redeye, smallmouth or shoal bass, where permitted, are accepted species.
 No regurgitated forage or other foreign matter may be placed in a bass.
 The daily limit will be five bass unless conditions dictate a reduced limit for conservation purposes or the state or lake limit is less than five, in which the reduced limits will prevail.
 After possessing the daily limit, contestants must cull immediately upon their next catch.
 Pros and/or co-anglers possessing more than the daily limit must notify the tournament director immediately upon discovery of the infraction and reduce his/her catch to the daily limit by releasing live bass.
 Anglers possessing more than the daily limit will be penalized 2 pounds for each bass over the limit.
 Bass are considered in possession once placed in the boat and fishing or travel has resumed.
 The minimum length limit for bass will be 12 inches unless the state or lake limit is more than 12 inches or MLF sets a longer limit for a specific tournament, in which case, the state or lake limit or longer limit set by MLF for the tournament will prevail.
 Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of 1 pound for each short bass presented.
 Bass presented for weigh-in with weight clips attached will be penalized at the rate of 4 ounces for each clip.
 Once bass are presented for weigh-in, no one may return to a boat to retrieve a bass mistakenly left behind.
 Each contestant’s catch must be presented in an official weigh-in bag and verified by the signature of their pro or co-angler.
 Failure to have a verified pro or co-angler signature may result in disqualification of that day’s catch.
 After a contestant’s catch is weighed, it must be turned over to MLF or officials designated by MLF for release unless otherwise instructed by the tournament director.
-On day 3, the top 10 pros and co-anglers based on combined weight from days 1 and 2 compete, and the winners are determined by the heaviest combined weight from days 1, 2 and 3.
+On day 3, the top 25 pros based on combined weight from days 1 and 2 compete, and the winners are determined by the heaviest combined weight from days 1, 2 and 3.

 18. TIES • QUALIFIERS: The heaviest one-day catch for the tournament will break ties on day 2.
 If a tie remains, it will be broken first by total number of fish for the tournament, then by total number of live fish for the tournament, then by point standings and then by lottery.
 Ties on day 3 will be resolved by day-2 standings.
 TOYOTA SERIES CHAMPIONSHIP: The heaviest one-day catch for the tournament will break ties on day 2.
 If a tie remains, it will be broken first by total number of fish for the tournament, then by total number of live fish for the tournament and then by point standings.
-If an International Division, Bass Fishing League, College Fishing or High School Fishing angler is tied with a U.S. Division, point standings cannot break the tie and will be bypassed.
+If an International Division, Bass Fishing League, College Fishing or High School Fishing angler is tied with a U.S. Division or Wild Card angler, point standings cannot break the tie and will be bypassed.
 If a tie remains below the cut position, contestants will remain tied with awards combined and split equally among the tied contestants.
 If a tie remains for the cut position, both anglers will advance to day 3 along with an extra pro or co-angler to even the field.
 Ties on day 3 will be resolved by day-2 standings.
 If a tie remains, it will be broken first by the heaviest one-day catch for the tournament, then by the second heaviest one-day catch for the tournament, then by total number of fish for the tournament, then by total number of live fish for the tournament and then by point standings.
-If an International Division, Bass Fishing League, College Fishing or High School Fishing angler is tied with a U.S. Division, point standings cannot break the tie and will be bypassed.
+If an International Division, Bass Fishing League, College Fishing or High School Fishing angler is tied with a U.S. Division or Wild Card angler, point standings cannot break the tie and will be bypassed.
 If a tie remains below first place, contestants will remain tied with awards combined and split equally among the tied contestants.
 If a tie remains for first place, it will be broken by a one-hour fish-off.

 20. TRUTH VERIFICATION TEST • Each contestant agrees to submit, by signature on the tournament entry form, to a polygraph or voice stress analysis examination and to abide by its conclusion.
 Failure to pass an examination will result in disqualification from the tournament.
 Truth verification tests will be used at MLF’s sole discretion, and the determination of the meaning of the results will be made solely by MLF.